nucleo-tidz/clean-architecture-dapper/README.md

-A demo project to showcase usage of dapper with unit of work with domain events
+A demo project to showcase usage of dapper with unit of work and domain events